nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_rhel.md

     backup-encryption-keyids = <keyid1>, <keyid2>, ...

 To turn backup encryption on, please change the `backup-encryption-enabled` property value to `true`.
-By default, backups are encrypted using security server's backup encryption key.
+By default, backups are encrypted using Security Server's backup encryption key.
 Additional encryption keys can be imported in the /etc/xroad/gpghome keyring and key identifiers listed using the backup-encryption-keyids parameter.
-It is recommended to set up at least one additional key, otherwise the backups will be unusable in case security server's private key is lost.
-It is up to security server's administrator to check that keys used are sufficiently strong, there are no automatic checks.
+It is recommended to set up at least one additional key, otherwise the backups will be unusable in case Security Server's private key is lost.
+It is up to Security Server's administrator to check that keys used are sufficiently strong, there are no automatic checks.

 Warning.
 All keys listed in backup-encryption-keyids must be present in the gpg keyring or backup fails.

 All these keys are used to encrypt backups so that ANY of these keys can decrypt the backups.
-This is useful both for verifying encrypted backups' consistency and decrypting backups in case security server's backup encryption key gets lost for whatever reason.
+This is useful both for verifying encrypted backups' consistency and decrypting backups in case Security Server's backup encryption key gets lost for whatever reason.

-To externally verify a backup archive's consistency, security server's backup encryption public key has to be exported and imported into external GPG keyring.
-Note that this can be done only after security server has been initialised - the security server backup encryption key is generated during initialisation.
+To externally verify a backup archive's consistency, Security Server's backup encryption public key has to be exported and imported into external GPG keyring.
+Note that this can be done only after Security Server has been initialised - the Security Server backup encryption key is generated during initialisation.

-To export security server's backup encryption public key use the following command:
+To export Security Server's backup encryption public key use the following command:

     gpg --homedir /etc/xroad/gpghome --armor --output server-public-key.gpg --export AA/GOV/TS1OWNER/TS1

-where `AA/GOV/TS1OWNER/TS1` is the security server id.
+where `AA/GOV/TS1OWNER/TS1` is the Security Server id.

 The key can then be moved to an external host and imported to GPG keyring with the following command: